Government Alcoholism Treatment

 Alcoholism is a serious problem across the United States, and all levels of government (state, federal, and local) have programs dedicated to combating the disease.
 As early as 2005, government agencies spent a combined $468 Billion every year on alcohol and drug abuse related costs, more than 10% of all government spending.
-While many programs are focus on helping the alcoholic recover, many others specialize in helping families of alcoholics and communities who have been harmed by substance abuse.
+While many programs are focused on helping the alcoholic recover, many others specialize in helping families of alcoholics and communities who have been harmed by substance abuse.
 Many other programs are designed to help prevent substance abuse.
 The services provided range wildly, from subsidized treatment to school education.

 One of the largest government agencies that provides alcohol treatment resources is the Substance Abuse and Mental Health Services Administration, better known as SAMHSA.
 SAMHSA aims to reduce substance abuse rates through many campaigns and initiatives, including providing one of the most comprehensive and widely-used lists of treatment programs.

 If you are looking for government and federal assistance for alcohol abuse treatment,contact us now for help.